 Cate Pihoker, MD

-Examining role of vitamin D deficiency in diabetic kidney disease in children
+Examining the role of vitamin D deficiency in diabetic kidney disease in children

-Nearly a third of children with diabetes will develop diabetic kidney disease (DKD) as adults.
-The earliest sign of which is albuminuria (increased excretion of protein in urine).
-Several lines of evidence connect low vitamin D levels with albuminuria and DKD, including a recent clinical trial which demonstrated that supplementation with activated vitamin D reduces albuminuria in adults with DRD.
+Nearly a third of children with diabetes will develop diabetic kidney disease (DKD) as adults, the earliest sign of which is albuminuria (increased excretion of protein in urine).
+Several lines of evidence connect low vitamin D levels with albuminuria and DKD, including a recent clinical trial that demonstrated that supplementation with activated vitamin D reduces albuminuria in adults with DRD.
 This has not been studied in children.
-In her pilot project Dr. Cate Pihoker and her research team will evaluate this association in two nationally representative cohorts for children.
-If this holds true as it does in adults, vitamin D may be a cost-effective, low-side effect tool for early intervention in the course of DKD in children.
+In her pilot project, Dr. Cate Pihoker and her research team will evaluate this association in two nationally representative cohorts for children.
+If the findings for adults hold true for children, vitamin D may be a cost-effective, low-side-effect tool for early intervention in the course of DKD in children.

 Jerry Zimmerman, MD, PhD

 Pediatric sepsis is a leading cause of childhood mortality worldwide.
 Sepsis is also likely an important cause of long term morbidity.
 However, the causes of long-term sepsis morbidity have been inadequately investigated.
 In his pilot project, Dr. Jerry Zimmerman and his research team will characterize the role of muscle catabolism on multi-dimensional fatigue and functional impairment among children hospitalized with severe sepsis.
-This knowledge of the role of muscle catabolism on long term physical outcomes following pediatric sepsis will facilitate the design of targeted intervention to help maximize functional outcomes among children surviving sepsis as well as identify children who might benefit from early rehabilitation interventions following sepsis.
+This knowledge of the role of muscle catabolism on long term physical outcomes following pediatric sepsis will facilitate the design of targeted intervention to help maximize functional outcomes among children surviving sepsis.
+It will also identify children who might benefit from early rehabilitation interventions following sepsis.

 2011 Pediatric Pilot Fund Recipients

 Scott Baker, MD, MS, and Abby Rosenberg, MD